 This Cambodian pepper has the reputation of being one of the best peppers in the world.
 Paradoxically, its use in the kitchens of great chefs is only very recent.

-On the aromatic side, it develops aromas of cocoa, warm spices such as cinnamon, ripe fruit, dried tomatoes and even gingerbread, all on a slightly floral background.
+In terms of aromas, it develops fragrances of cocoa, warm spices such as cinnamon, ripe fruit, dried tomato and even gingerbread, all on a slightly floral background.
 On the palate, it is the bitter cocoa and tonka bean notes that stand out.
 Then you will detect notes halfway between mineral and vegetal.
 Its spiciness is moderate, but its length in the mouth is rather surprising.
 In the long term, the flavour will come to soften by taking on honeyed, chocolatey, sweet looks.

 This pepper has the advantage of holding up well during cooking, so you can add it right from the start of your recipe and let all its flavours infuse your dish.
 It will thus be the ideal condiment for simmered dishes, sauces or marinades.

-You will be able to integrate your Kâmpôt long pepper beads into your recipe in its raw form.
-You can also crush them coarsely with a mill lathe or by pounding them with a mortar.
+You can incorporate your Kâmpôt long pepper beads into your recipe in its raw form.
+You can also crush them coarsely with a mill wheel or by pounding them in a mortar.

-Tip: For a more pronounced spicy sensation, add your pepper beads at the end of cooking.
+Tip: For a more pronounced spicy sensation, add your pepper pearls at the end of cooking.